tigeryu8900/reddit-gallery-scheduler/README.md

 A Reddit scheduler for gallery posts

-**Please use [reddit-scheduler](https://github.com/tigeryu8900/reddit-scheduler) instead since it supports mre post types.**
+**Please use [reddit-scheduler](https://github.com/tigeryu8900/reddit-scheduler) instead since it supports more post types.**

 ## Set up